Coding-Cactus/spikey/README.md

 - `+config_logs TextChannel` Choose to which channel the logs get sent
 - `+config_mute Role` Choose which role to be added to a member when muted
+- `+config_warn_mute time` Choose for how long a member will be muted after being warned
+- `+config_strike_mute time` Choose for how long a member will be muted after being struck

 ### Infractions